nolafs/renaissance-website/site/content/about/_index.md

   image: /images/uploads/about_icon.svg
   text: To create the best conditions for your project, product or corporate
-    activities to succeed through strategic planning, delivering measurable results without unnecessary jargon
+    activities to succeed through strategic planning, delivering measurable results without unnecessary jargon.
 values:
   heading: Our Values
   image: /images/uploads/values.jpg
   text: >
-    Renaissance is a firm believer in ethical communication & transparency in the interests of all parties - both in terms of our clients, and the media they want to talk to.
+    Renaissance is a firm believer in ethical communication & transparency in the interests of all parties - both in terms of our clients and the media they want to talk to.
 We are active in educating the industry in best practices through seminars and talks.
 founder: